buffer/thug/doc/sources/usage.rst.txt

 If the MAEC 1.1 logging mode is enabled, the file *analysis.xml* contains the URL analysis results saved in MAEC 1.1 format (please refer to http://maec.mitre.org for additional details).
+MAEC 1.1 logging is no longer supported from Thug 0.9.44 onwards.

-Please note that all the files downloaded during the URL analysis are saved in this directory based on their Content-Type for convenience (if the File logging mode is enabled).
+Please notice that all the files downloaded during the URL analysis are saved in this directory based on their Content-Type for convenience (if the File logging mode is enabled).

 Moreover if MongoDB is installed the information you can see in this directory are saved in the